 Dr Willem Schramade is a guest researcher and teacher of sustainable finance courses at RSM, and is founder of The Sustainable Finance Factory consultancy.
 He specialises in integrating sustainability and societal impact into finance, valuation and investments by helping financial professionals to think further than the short term, and gives them the tools to integrate sustainability into their financial analyses.
 He also built the Global Equity Impact Opportunities fund at NN Investment Partners which generated financial and societal returns.
 He was an equity analyst at Robeco, and has held positions at GE and PwC.
 He is a co-author of Principles of Sustainable Finance with Prof. Dirk Schoenmaker.

 Karen Maas is professor of accounting and sustainability in the department of finance and accounting at the Open University, which is based in the UK.
 Karen is also academic director of Impact Centre Erasmus, a research institute in Rotterdam that focuses on impact strategy and management.
 Her focuses are sustainability, measuring performance and impact investing.
 Karen is also responsible for the executive Corporate Social Responsibility programme at the Erasmus School of Accounting and Assurance.
 She is a member of the Sustainable Finance Lab and the Sustainable Pension Investment Lab.
 Her work has been published in academic journals and books, on radio and in newspapers.

-€ 3,300 (excl.
-21% VAT) including course materials, and lunches and snacks if applicable.
-These fees do not include hotel accommodation.
+€ 3,500 (excl.
+21% VAT) including course materials, lunches, and snacks.
+This fee does not include hotel accommodation.